barracudanetworks/GoWorker/README.md

-goworker
+GoWorker
 ====
+A plugin based work management system implimented in pure go.

-GoWorker is still under heavy development.
+This project is still under heavy development.
 APIs are subject to change.

 ## Installation
 To install GoWorker, simply run
 `go get github.com/barracudanetworks/GoWorker/...`

-#### Hint
+##### Hint
 In order for this to work, you must have a valid GOPATH set (read more about GOPATH [here](https://code.google.com/p/go-wiki/wiki/GOPATH))